Part 2: Objects and Properties

 3. Select the Basic - Definition page.

-4. In the Simple Conic frame, enter 90 deg in the Cone Half Angle: field.
+4. In the Simple Conic frame, enter 90 deg in the Cone Half Angle field.

 5. Click Apply.

 The Pointing page enables you to set parameters to determine how a sensor is aimed.
-The Fixed pointing type allows you to specify the orientation of the sensor with respect to the body frame of your parent object.
+The Fixed pointing type enables you to specify the orientation of the sensor with respect to the body frame of your parent object.
 While the sensor remains fixed relative to the parent object, motion of the parent object changes the direction in which the sensor is pointing.

 1. Select the Basic - Pointing page.

-2. Notice that the Pointing Type: defaults to Fixed.
+2. Notice that the Pointing Type defaults to Fixed.

 Understanding the Fixed Type

-Facility, place, and target objects have body-fixed coordinate axes, which align the x-axis along local horizontal North direction, the y-axis along local horizontal East direction, and the z-axis along local Nadir direction (i.e., opposite to local surface normal).
+Facility, place, and target objects have body-fixed coordinate axes, which align the X axis along local horizontal North direction, the Y axis along local horizontal East direction, and the Z axis along local Nadir direction (i.e., opposite to local surface normal).
 Therefore:

-The Sensor () object defines azimuth based off the Facility () object's x axis and elevation as an angle measured from the x-y plane toward the negative z-axis; i.e., in a manner that makes positive elevation look up from the local horizontal plane.
+The Sensor () object defines azimuth based off the Facility () object's X axis and elevation as an angle measured from the X-Y plane toward the negative Z axis, i.e., in a manner that makes positive elevation look up from the local horizontal plane.

 About Boresight - Rotate:

-1. Select the Constraints - Basic page.
+1. Select the Constraints - Active page.

 2. Note the currently used constraints.

-• Field-of-View (Sensors only): Access is denied if the associated object is not within the field-of-view as defined by the angle settings for the sensor.
+• Field-of-View (Sensors only): Access is denied if the associated object is not within the field of view as defined by the angle settings for the sensor.

-3. Select the Max: check box in the Range frame.
+7. Select the Max: check box in the Range frame.

-4. Enter 1000 km Max: field.
+8. Enter 1000 km in the Max field.

-5. Range is measured as the distance between the two objects.
+9. Range is measured as the distance between the two objects.

-View in 3D
+Viewing in 3D

 1. Bring the 3D Graphics window to the front.

-2. Zoom out until you can see WS_Sensor's () field-of-view.
+2. Zoom out until you can see WS_Sensor's () field of view.

 3. Sensor Object field-of-view

-WS_Sensor () only sees other objects when they are inside of or passing through its field-of-view.
+WS_Sensor () only sees other objects when they are inside of or passing through its field of view.

-Rectangular sensor types are typically used with satellites or aircraft for modeling the field-of-view of instruments such as push broom sensors and star trackers.
+Rectangular sensor types are typically used with satellites or aircraft for modeling the field of view of instruments such as push broom sensors and star trackers.

 1. Insert a Sensor () object using the Insert Default () method.